Azure/azure-iot-protocol-gateway/README.md

 Please follow these steps in order to run the end-to-end test for the protocol gateway:

 1. Update the test configuration file (`test\ProtocolGateway.Tests\appSettings.config.user`) by providing the following settings:
 	- `IotHubClient.ConnectionString` - connection string for your IoT hub that will be used for the test.
-For this test specifically you need to provide the connection string for the device policy in the `Shared access policies` settings of the IoT hub.
+For this test specifically you need to provide the connection string for the iothubowner policy in the `Shared access policies` settings of the IoT hub, as you will be registering a new device.
 		Note: It is recommended to use an IoT hub instance specifically created for the tests.
 The test will register a device in the IoT hub and will use it for to exchange messages between the device and the simulated app back end.
 	- `End2End.DeviceName` - identity of the device that will be used during the test.
 If the device name is not specified, a new device will be created for the test.
 	- If you want to run the test against an already running protocol gateway, uncomment the `End2End.ServerAddress` setting in the test configuration file and provide the IP-address of the protocol gateway you want to use.
 Otherwise, the test will start a new in-process protocol gateway.
 If you want to connect to a running protocol gateway on the same machine you can use 127.0.0.1 as the IP address.